 Can I Reopen A Workers’ Comp Claim In Washington?

-How Do I Reopen A Workers’ Compensation Claim?
+How Do I Reopen A Workers’ Comp Claim?

-If your medical condition worsens and requires additional medical treatment after claim closure (even when a disability award has been paid), you may apply to reopen your L&I claim by submitting an Application to Reopen Claim.
-However, if your claim was rejected, you won’t be able to reopen it—though you can always file a new claim for a new injury or re-injury of a preexisting condition.
+You may apply to reopen your L&I claim by submitting an Application to Reopen Claim through the Washington Department of Labor and Industries (L&I).
+If your claim was rejected you will not be able to reopen it, however you can file a claim for a new injury or re-injury of a preexisting condition.

-Even if you only have questions about the process, and it has been some time since your claim has closed—make an appointment with your doctor right away to apply for claim reopening and call a qualified L&I attorney right away.
+If you have questions about how to reopen your workers’ comp claim and it has been some time since your claim has closed, make an appointment with your doctor so they can help you submit the proper paperwork.
+You should also contact an experienced L&I attorney right away.

 Time Limitations And Deadlines

-Once you submit your application to reopen your workers’ compensation claim, The Washington Department of Labor And Industries (L&I) has 90 days from receipt to approve or deny it.
-However, according to L&I rules in Washington state, L&I can extend the decision-making period by an additional 60 days.
-That said, all applications to reopen must be formally approved or denied within 150 days.
-Reasons for a delay could be:
+Once you submit your application to reopen a workers’ comp claim, L&I has 90 days from receipt to approve or deny it–although they can choose to extend the decision-making period by an additional 60 days.
+Reasons for an extension could be:

 - L&I is unable to schedule and obtain the results of an Independent Medical Examination (IME).